 William Kentridge: Thick Time

-This major exhibition comprises six large-scale installations by the renowned South African artist.
+This major exhibition comprises of six large-scale installations by the renowned South African artist.

 Whether they are monumental friezes, tapestries, works on paper, sculptures, installations, animated films or the opera productions he directs, William Kentridge's work always involves drawing.
 This new exhibition, though not a retrospective, combines all these multi-dimensional elements to produce assemblages that grapple with the concept of time, including sketches that are 'a way of thinking aloud'.